mrisso/featureSelectionNN/read.md

 ## Usage

 For now, you can run it by typing ./a.out with some numbers as arguments.
-The numbers represent which iteration step you want the network to show the output image.
+The numbers represent which iteration step you want the network to save the output image.
 For example:

 ```
 ./a.out 0 5
 ```
-In this case, the program will show you the network output after the first(0) and sixth(5) iterations.
+In this case, the program will save the network output into "results" folder after the first(0) and sixth(5) iterations.
+It also saves, for future comparison, the corresponding image and expected labels, and a map showing the "wrong" pixels as white and the right ones as black.

 You can also tweak the network by editing the model and solver files